ljoukov/couple-investments/README.md

 ### Tech

-LLM is used to convert natural language command like
+LLM is used to convert natural language ideas into code, eg:

      - “show me Tesla stock price in Euro”
      - “Apple always drops after earnings”

-into code, code is executed producing charts or tables.

 - Code is separately explained in natural language using LLM
 - Code is then executed to produce charts and tables without any at runtime LLMs (aka verifiable AI)